OJKps/WakeUpLamp/README.md

   </div>
 </div>

 Everything is fitted into a inexpensive picture frame.
 Therefore a wooden backboard is created on which the Pi, Relay and the lamp controller a placed.
 The acrylic glass is fixed on top of the frame and hold by simple, sliding frame-holders.
+Everytime the website is used the display shows time and current alarm.

 ## Hosted Website to control the WakeUpLamp